pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 * Is the subscription to the channel succeeding? `Pusher : No callbacks on test-channel for pusher:subscription_succeeded`
 * Is the event being received and does the event name match the one you're using in your call to `bind`? `Pusher : Event recd : {"event":"TestEvent","data":{"text":"Broadcasting in Laravel using Pusher!"},"channel":"test-channel"}`

+Still stuck? **Ask the instructor** if you're in a workshop.
+If not, take a look at the [Pusher Support desk](https://support.pusher.com).
+From there you can contact support if required.

 ## Where next?

 Now that we've covered the options for integrating the Pusher PHP library into your Laravel back-end let's dive into a real use case for Pusher - Real-Time Notifications.
-In doing so we'll look at [triggering events from the server](./trigger-event.md) in more detail and how the Pusher JavaScript library is used to receive those events within the web browser.
+In doing so we'll look at building [real-time notifications](../notifications/) and in doing so looking at Channels and Events in more detail.